-The MPA program at the University of North Carolina Wilmington offers critical skill courses for effective public and nonprofit policy and management, a flexible curriculum that allows students to fully prepare for career goals, outstanding faculty with academic and professional experience, full-time and part-time tracks, afternoon and evening courses to meet almost everyone's scheduling needs, and great internship opportunities.
+The MPA program at the University of North Carolina Wilmington, housed within the Department of Public and International Affairs, offers critical skill courses for effective public and nonprofit policy and management, a flexible curriculum that allows students to fully prepare for career goals, outstanding faculty with academic and professional experience, full-time and part-time tracks, afternoon and evening courses to meet almost everyone's scheduling needs, and great internship opportunities.
 Most students can finish in two to three years.
 For example, students who want to graduate within two academic years, we suggest they take nine credit hours for four semesters and six credit hours during their first summer enrolled in the program.
 As of our current reports, 82.6% of students completed the program within the desired timeframe.
 77.7% of part-time students finished the degree in under the designed program length, primarily due to summer course offerings.
 For a detailed report of our fall 2006 cohort rates, see Program Completion Rates (pdf).

 The program requires the satisfactory completion of 42 credit hours of approved graduate level courses, 18 core requirements, 3 applied skill-based, 12 concentration requirements, 6 concentration electives, and 3 internship or practicum.
 A minimum of 39 credit hours is required if the internship or practicum requirement is waived.
 These core courses are designed to develop student learning competencies as outlined by NASPAA: